Cartesian Forest Matching: Experiments

-The following experiment uses the random generator from~\cite{david:hal-04616899}.
+The experiment in \figurename~\ref{xp:ent} uses the random generator from~\cite{david:hal-04616899}.
+It shows the algorithm remains efficient even with (not too) low entropy.
 It generates sequences uniformly amongst those of a fixed length over a fixed alphabet and a fixed Collision Entropy (that is Rényi Entropy with $\alpha = 2$).
 The Collision Entropy is a function of the probability for two random variables (a letter in the pattern $p$ and the text $t$) to be equal.
 The lower the entropy is, the higher average complexity of the algorithms.
 As a matter of fact, if the entropy reaches $0$, then both the text and the pattern contains the repetition of a unique symbol, which corresponds to the worst-case complexity of Algorithm~\ref{algo:meta}.
-Though, as one can see in Figure~\ref{xp:ent}, the average cost of the algorithms quickly drops and stabilizes.
+Though, as one can see in \figurename~\ref{xp:ent}, the average cost of the algorithms quickly drops and stabilizes.
+The KMP version is the most efficient (this is in line with the results of~\cite{AmirAFS24} showing that the KMP algorithm is efficient for order preserving matching) and is (unsurprisingly) very stable, even when the entropy is low.